-While a standard homeowners insurance policy covers fire damage, some insurers also offer standalone fire insurance policies.
-This can be used to pay for damage above your homeowners insurance maximum or temporary accommodation not covered by your policy.
-Whether or not you need this will depend on your homeowners insurance maximums, so it’s a good idea to talk with your insurer to find out how you’re covered.
+While a standard homeowners insurance policy covers fire damage, dwelling fire insurance pays to repair your house, but not your belongings, after a fire.
+This can be used to pay for damage above your homeowners insurance maximum.
+Whether or not you need this will depend on your homeowners insurance maximums, so talk with your insurer to find out how you’re covered.

-You can also purchase a standalone fire insurance policy to protect you against fires if you don’t have a homeowners insurance policy, but this leaves you unprotected against storms, burglary and a host of other potential risks.
+You can also purchase a standalone fire insurance policy to protect you against fires if you don’t have a homeowners insurance policy.
+But not buying home insurance leaves you unprotected against storms, burglary and a host of other risks.

-What does a home insurance policy cover after a fire?
+What does home insurance cover after a fire?

 Most homeowners insurance policies include both dwelling coverage and personal property coverage, which means that it covers both your house and your possessions.
 Both of these groups are covered for fire damage.

 If fire damages your home, most policies will cover you for the following:

 - Temporary accommodation if your house is unlivable

 - Demolishing the destroyed house and/or removing debris